timvisee/dworek/res/docs/guide/guide.md

 _Note: This game can be played in different formats with different language configurations.
 For example, it may be played with ingredients, sweet factories and candy.
 Or with a configuration like ingredients, labs and drugs.
-In this guide ingredients, labs and drugs are used._
+The latter is used in this guide._

+The goal is simple:

 > Create virtual drug labs in real-world locations with your cartel.
 > Conquer labs owned by other cartels to become the drug production MVP.

-The goal is simple, earn as much money as possible.
+To win, earn as much money as possible.

 ##### Format
 This game is played in the real world where every player has it's own mobile device.